horizoneyy/horizoneyy/README.md

 # >_ Hi, I'm Daniel

 > Full Stack Developer based in Manado, Indonesia.
-I work with HTML, CSS, JavaScript, TypeScript, PHP, and Python, building applications with React.js, Next.js, and Laravel.
+I work with JavaScript, TypeScript, PHP, and Python, building applications with React.js, Next.js, and Laravel.
 I rely on VS Code and GitHub as part of my workflow.

 ### [ CODE TO REALITY ]